Why Study History?

 History is the kind of degree that helps you develop those real world skills employers and graduate and professional schools desire today.

-To here to see where we are and what we do:
+See where we are and what we do.

 Our majors are successful.
 In a recent Payscale Salary Report (2013-14), CSULB graduates ranked seventh nationwide among highest earners with History B.A. degrees.
 And a report on lifetime earnings from Georgetown University’s Center on the Education and the Workforce found that graduates with a History B.A. had higher lifetime average annual salaries than graduates with B.S. degrees in Computer Science!